heremaps/devrel-workshops/aws-serverless/DataProcessing/5_HERE_DataProcessing_Extension/README.md

-# Module #7 Serverless Data Processing on AWS
+# Module #5 Serverless Data Processing on AWS
 **Stream Processing with HERE Location Services**

+This module is an extension to the popular [AWS Workshop Series](https://github.com/aws-samples/aws-serverless-workshops/tree/master/WebApplication) for building web applications.
+Here we will extend the [DataProcessing](https://github.com/aws-samples/aws-serverless-workshops/tree/master/DataProcessing) module.
+We pick up directly after the 4th module in the series.

-In this module we are going to illustrate how to use AWS services to process real-time data streams with serverless applications from the AWS Serverless Application Repository (SAR).
-We will also use HERE’s Geocode API to find the street address of each unicorn in the fleet.
+We are going to illustrate how to use AWS services to process real-time data streams with serverless applications.
+We will augment the data stream by inserting the street address of each unicorn in the fleet using HERE’s Geocode API.

 ## Overview